cphartman/super-awakening/docs/super-awakening/README.md

 # Super Link's Awakening

-`Super Link's Awakening` is a `Legend of Zelda: Link's Awakening` romhack that enables additional functionality using `Super Game Boy` features.
-This romhack enables new gameplay features that are designed to be played with an SNES controller.
+`Super Link's Awakening` is a `Legend of Zelda: Link's Awakening` romhack that enables additional gameplay functionality by using `Super Game Boy` functions.
+The new gameplay features are designed to be played with an SNES controller.

 ![Super Links Awakening](super-lzdx.gif)